LIVE WELL....CONSIDER MEXICO!

 To live the expat life to the fullest, you need to speak the language.

 We see expats all the time who have arrived to Mexico thinking, "I'll pick up the language when I get there."
 Once here, they try for a while and give up.
 Years later they still can't speak it.
 You can learn a new language later in life.
-I did and the tools I used to learn are here in this book and are free.
+I did and the tools I used to learn are here in my book, the Interactive Guide to Learning Spanish Free Online."

 Learning a language takes time and for most, at least several years of study to speak conversationally.
 If you think Mexico or another Spanish-speaking country is in your future, the time to get started on learning Spanish is now.